 Humans have been flipping things for profit ever since the Neanderthals started trading nicely shaped rocks for tattered loincloths, then patching up those loincloths and trading them for two nicely shaped rocks.
+Well, sort of.

 Websites are the loincloths of the 21st century.